John Oliver recently ripped into tenant screening services on an episode of his HBO special “Last Week Tonight.”

 Professor David Laibson, of Harvard University says this about these findings…

 Our emotional brain wants to max out the credit card, order dessert and smoke a cigarette.
 Our logical brain knows we should save for retirement, go for a jog and quit smoking.

-Here’s why this is a big problem when it comes to tenant screening services.
+Here’s why this is a big problem when it comes to tenant screening companies

 Most tenant screening services are built to maximize profits.
 This means satisfying the emotional brain that wants immediate gratification.

-This business model works because people don’t have a frame of reference for tenant screening services.
+This business model works because people don’t have a frame of reference for what goes into a tenant screening report.

 For example, if you went invited to a Thanksgiving dinner, and were presented these two option, which would you choose?

 Most people would be willing to wait for option B because they have a frame of reference when it comes to the quality of tv dinners vs. homemade dinners.

 It’s different when it comes to selecting a tenant screening company…

 … many services offer instant background checks because landlords don’t have a frame of reference for background checks and will choose the instant service because it appeals strongly to the part of the brain that wants to max out the credit cards.